cv/crab/README.md

 -----

 As `crab` is still in its infancy, it doesn't support very complex workflows, but does the job for the author and his team so far.
+Help us extend it!

 The team wrote a few stories directly in Rally before deciding that writing them straight in Cucumber features would be better suited.